DanielSmith1239/HQTriviaMaster/README.md

 # HQTriviaMaster
 A neat little macOS program to scan and answer HQ Trivia questions.

+> Note: Keep an eye out here for a **mobile version**, hopefully coming soon.
+I'm busy working on that version, so I probably won't be able to help solve any more issues.

 **Minimum macOS Version:** 10.12

 ## Setup